 If you’ve collected your eggs on the day they were laid and left them sit for much too long on the counter, it will be a risky breakfast.

-But that goes for any kind of egg…fertilized or not.
+But that goes for any egg…fertilized or not.

-Once your eggs are packaged lovingly in their cartons, and in the coolness of the fridge, there’s no way the embryo will continue to develop.
+Once your eggs are packaged lovingly in their cartons and the coolness of the fridge, there’s no way the embryo will continue to develop.
 The cold stops everything in its tracks.

-A chick develops in its egg for about 21 days, and it needs constant warmth, humidity, and movement in order for things to run smoothly.
-So your fertile egg plucked from the nest a day or two after it was laid, won’t do you any harm.
+A chick develops in its egg for about 21 days, and it needs constant warmth, humidity, and movement for things to run smoothly.
+So your fertile egg plucked from the nest a day or two after you laid it won’t do you any harm.

 It won’t keep developing on your counter, nor will it progress in the fridge.

 You can safely eat your fertilized eggs without any worries.
 It’s truly no different than an unfertilized egg.